NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges

-Conclusions. {For the first time, we present an SED of a Milky Way near-twin galaxy, NGC 3521, extending continuously from UV to the radio decameter range.
-We show that the integrated SED, especially when extended below 100\,MHz, provides a complementary, physically motivated diagnostic.
-We demonstrate that SEDs of our Galaxy and NGC 3521 are consistent and conclude that SEDs may serve as an additional indicator for the search for MWAs.
-In turn, it helps elucidate how MW properties appear to an extragalactic observer.} }
+Conclusions. {Considering NGC 3521 as the MW near-twin galaxy, we present, for the first time, its SED model from UV to radio decameter ranges.
+We show that the integrated SED, especially when extended below 100 MHz, provides a complementary, physically motivated diagnostic.
+We demonstrate that the SEDs model of our Galaxy and NGC~3521 are similar, with the most noticeable residual offsets occurring in the FUV and near the far-IR dust peak.
+The decameter constraint provides an upper limit $\log L_\nu(28 \mathrm{MHz}) \approx 30.19$ of the spectral luminosity at 28 MHz, which is consistent with the extrapolated luminosity of a Milky Way of $\log L_\nu(28 \mathrm{MHz} \approx 30.17$ placed at 10.7 Mpc.
+An exceptional consistency of SED shapes of our Galaxy and NGC~3521 allows us to conclude that SED shape may serve as an additional indicator for the search of MWAs.
+In turn, it helps to extrapolate how MW properties appear to an extragalactic observer. } }